 Supply Chain Management is a range of activities required to plan, control, and execute a product’s flows.
 This includes the process of acquiring raw materials, producing goods, and distributing products to end consumers, in the most efficient and cost-effective way.

 SCM is an expansive and complex effort that relies on each partner – from suppliers to producers and so on – in order to perform well.
 The aim of supply chain management itself is to maximize customer value and gain a competitive advantage in the market.
-To achieve that, various endeavors are required, both business strategies and specialized software.
+To achieve that, various endeavors requires both business strategies and specialized software.

 Supply Chain Management Processes